 As the name suggests, the UX333 gets a 13-inch screen, with millimetric bezels around the sides.
 Asus advertises a 95% screen-to-body ratio for this laptop, the highest of all existing notebooks on the markets, which is due to the 2.9 mm side bezels and especially the 3.3 mm chin.

 The standard version of the UX333, the one we have here and the one you’ll find in most regions, gets a layer of protective glass on top of the panel, but versions with a non-glare finishing are also available.
-Those are lighter (~1.1 kg / 2.4 lbs) and far more practical in strong-light environments without the glarry layer of glass, but at the same time the screen’s rigidity will suffer and some of you might also not appreciate the standard graininess associated with matte displays.
-I’d definitely take the non-glare variant if possible, but as already mentioned earlier, you might not even get the choice in most regions, in which case you will have to either accept the glass implementation or look at something else.
+Those are lighter (~1.1 kg / 2.4 lbs) and far more practical in well-lit environments without the glarry layer of glass.
+Some of you might not appreciate the standard graininess associated with matte displays, but I’d definitely take the non-glare variant if possible, if an option in your region.

-It’s a pretty good panel, don’t get me wrong, with deep blacks, good color reproduction and wide viewing angles, but the max-brightness of merely 250 nits is hardly acceptable in this day and age when the competition offers 400+ nits panels on their similarly priced ultraportables.
+The panel on this thing is pretty good, with deep blacks, good color reproduction, and wide viewing angles, but the max-brightness of merely around 250 nits is a hard sell in this day and age, when the competition offers 400+ nits panels on their ultraportables.

 You’ll find a couple more technical details below, as well as information the the color/illumination uniformity, all recorded with a Spyder 4 sensor: